Usage guide

 The following provides the usage guide for both the C and MATLAB versions of VFFVA.

-After installing the dependencies of VFFVA, you can build the binaries at the root of lib using make.
+After installing the dependencies of VFFVA, you can build the binaries at the root of lib:

 Then call VFFVA as follows: